Want to contribute to this article?

 - Role of the Data Protection Officer

-In this Slideshare, Demeyer uses "Sophie's Privacy" as a case study to show examples of what can and cannot be done under the new GDPR.
+In this Slideshare, Hans Demeyer uses "Sophie's Privacy" as a case study to show examples of what can and can't be done under the new GDPR.
 There are some useful exercises you can run with your stakeholders to get them to understand their requirements.